Overview of Climeworks

 Beyond the immediate CO2 removed at the Iceland facility, there three other reasons that buying these CDR credits could help in combating climate change:

-Climeworks has built their technology to be modular, meaning that they can add small additional units that increase their capacity for CCS.
+Climeworks has built their technology to be modular, meaning that they can add small additional units that increase their capacity for DACS.
 While we do not believe that CDR credits are currently being used to expand the number of units they use (the company is not profitable and they are still using CDR credits to cover operational costs), it is possible that CDR credits will be used for this purpose if enough are purchased.

 While Climeworks states that offset income is used to support their carbon sequestration activity, there’s always the possibility that it also supports their commercial side, since money is fungible.
 We are comfortable with this possibility because we also suspect that the commercial side of Climeworks' business is carbon negative relative to the next best alternative, meaning that any benefits from buying CDR credits to the overall business (e.g. expanded investment) will also have climate impact by reducing the climate footprint of the companies that partner with Climeworks.
 For instance, Climeworks partnered with a bottler for Coca-Cola to provide CO2.
 If they had not provided the CO2, then that bottler would have gotten it from another source, either produced for that purpose or captured from industrial processes.
 While we have not focused on this part of their business in this investigation, we expect Climeworks CO2 to be more carbon negative than the average alternative CO2 that their partners would purchase.

 Another concern with marginal additionality is that Climeworks is a for-profit company, which means that their offset income may eventually go to profits as opposed to removing CO2.
-While this can be concerning with some companies, we are not yet worried about this with Climeworks for two reasons: (1) they are not currently profitable meaning that the concerns mentioned above are not currently problems.
+While this can be concerning with some companies, we are not yet worried about this with Climeworks for two reasons.
+(1) They are not currently profitable meaning that the concerns mentioned above are not currently problems.
 (2) They require a significant upfront capital investment to create their technology and plants.
 This is unlikely to happen without a profit motive for investors, meaning that a for-profit structure is likely one of the only ways that this technology and these projects could exist.
-While we are currently satisfied with the information we have received from Climeworks, we hope that in the future they will share their financial publicly so that CDR purchasers can be sure the offset funds are being used for CO2 removal.
+While we are currently satisfied with the information we have received from Climeworks, we hope that in the future they will share their financials publicly so that CDR purchasers can be sure the offset funds are being used for CO2 removal.

 We rate Climeworks’ marginal additionality as ‘High’.
 We believe that each CDR credits purchased from Climeworks will meaningfully contribute to removing CO2 from the atmosphere.